uviclibraries/excel/index.md

 ## Learning objectives

-At the end of this workshop, you will be able to:
+At the end of the **Introductory** portion of this workshop, you will be able to:
 1. Enter date data into rows & columns
 2. Name and identify rows & columns
 4. Sort data, using the filter button